phreeza/manuscript_axon_potentials/doc/manuscript.md

 title: Dipolar\ extracellular\ potentials generated\ by\ axonal\ projections

 abstract: Extracellular field potentials (EFPs) are an important source of information in neuroscience, but their physiological basis is in many cases still a matter of debate.
 Axonal sources are typically discounted in modeling and data analysis because their contributions are assumed to be negligible.
-Here, we show experimentally and theoretically that contributions of axons to EFPs can be significant.
+Here, we showed experimentally and theoretically that contributions of axons to EFPs can be significant.
 Modeling action potentials propagating along axons, we showed that EFPs were prominent in the presence of a terminal zone where axons branch and terminate in close succession, as found in many brain regions.
 Our models predicted a dipolar far field and a polarity reversal at the center of the terminal zone.
 We confirmed these predictions using EFPs from the barn owl auditory brainstem where we recorded in nucleus laminaris using a multielectrode array.
 These results demonstrate that axonal terminal zones produce EFPs with considerable amplitude and spatial reach.
 ...

 Introduction